gofynd/fdk-client-golang/documentation/APPLICATION.md

-This is used to get the list of votes of a current logged in user.
-Votes can be filtered using `ref_type` i.e. review | comment.
+Use this API to retrieve a list of votes of a current logged in user.
+Votes can be filtered using `ref_type`, i.e. review | comment.

 *Success Response:*

-ok
+Success.
+Check the example shown below or refer `VoteResponse` for more details.

 Schema: `VoteResponse`